Norway Photo Workshop Adventure

 Norway Photo Workshop – Winter in The Lofoten Islands

-Come join me on this Norway Photo Workshop Adventure that you will never forget!
-We will explore one of the most amazing winter photography locations on the planet, Norway’s own Lofoten Islands.
+Come join our incredible team on this Norway Photo Workshop Adventure that you will never forget!
+We will explore one of the most fantastic winter photography locations on the planet, Norway’s own Lofoten Islands.
 Located above the arctic circle, these islands are home to some of the most spectacular seascapes in Europe.
-Additionally, because of its latitude, you have a greater chance to see the Northern Lights here than most places on the planet.
-During our 7 day adventure, we will split our focus between the famous town of Reine and the mountainous beaches of Leknes.
-This will put your right at the heart of some of the most incredible photographic location in the world!
+Additionally, because of its latitude, you have a greater chance to see the Northern Lights here than in most places on the planet.
+During our 7-day adventure, we will split our focus between the famous town of Reine and the mountainous beaches of Leknes.
+This will put your right at the heart of some of the most incredible photographic locations in the world!

 Trip Dates